 Multi-Track Music Recording

 If you’re part of a band or a singer who performs with backing tracks, you’ll love using Audacity to record the individual tracks and pull them together as a final piece.
 It’s easy to get started producing home music recordings in Audacity and the end result can be quite professional once you start adding in effects to the individual tracks.
-Here’s a list of artists who have created their music with Audacity as the main tool – there’s some great examples to listen to!
+Here’s a list of artists who have created their music with Audacity as the main tool – there are some great examples to listen to!

 Podcasting & Radio